clarin-eric/switchboard/README.md

 Clicking on a tool icon opens the tool in a new tab.
 All relevant information (link to the resource, language code, mimetype etc.) is encoded in the URL used to invoke the tool.

-A poor man's webserver has been implemented to temporarily store all uploaded resources, and to make them available for download by the invoked tools.

 For more information, please contact claus.zinn@uni-tuebingen.de

 # Website